Reviews You Can Rely On

 The Pro Bike Tool Mini Bike Pump with Gauge takes all the guesswork out of pumping with a pressure gauge built right into the stem, and it's the only pump we tested that sports this impressive feature.
 We double-checked the accuracy of the gauge with a digital meter on several occasions and found it to be pretty spot on.
 In addition, we loved the sleek design that made this pump easy to transport and use.
 The durable materials and quality construction ensure that this pump will bail you out of many trail or roadside binds over its lifetime.

-So what didn't we like?
-The Pro Bike Tool Mini Pump is heavier than a lot of frame pumps out there – there was only one pump that we tested that was heavier – but when you're talking about an ounce or two, it's difficult to tell a huge difference.
-In fact, this durable metal pump weighed the same as one of the pumps that was made fully from plastic and far less durable.
-So overall, we'd say that Pro Bike Tool Mini Pump kept the weight within acceptable margins.
-Another drawback is the length; you won't be able to carry this pump in a saddlebag or jersey pocket.
+So what's the catch?
+The Pro Bike Tool Mini Pump is heavier than a lot of models out there – only one pump we tested was heavier – but when you're talking about an ounce or two, it's hard to tell a big difference.
+In fact, this durable metal pump weighed the same as one of the pumps made fully from plastic and was far less durable.
+Overall, we'd say this frame pump kept the weight within acceptable margins.
+If you'd like an option that's just a tad lighter, the Lezyne Sport Drive HV can deliver, though it is not as easy to use and isn't quite as efficient.
+Another downside to the Pro Bike Tool Mini Pump is the length; you won't be able to carry this pump in a saddlebag or jersey pocket.
 However, it does come with a frame mount that does a great job of securing the pump, even on the bumpiest of trails.
-Overall, we'd say any drawbacks are mitigated in this mighty lil pump.
-If you'd like an option that's just a bit lighter, the Lezyne Sport Drive HV can deliver, though it is not as easy to use and isn't quite as efficient.
+Considering the caveats, we'd say any drawbacks are mitigated in this mighty lil pump.

 Read more: Pro Bike Tool Mini Bike Pump with Gauge review